-One of the most intriguing metaphors in the Bible is that of “MYSTERY, BABYLON THE GREAT.”
+In Revelation 17, we read about “MYSTERY, BABYLON THE GREAT” called a “great harlot.”
 What is it, who is it, and is there a warning message for us today?

 The phrase “MYSTERY, BABYLON THE GREAT” appears only once in the Bible.
 It is in Revelation 17:5: “MYSTERY, BABYLON THE GREAT, THE MOTHER OF HARLOTS AND OF THE ABOMINATIONS OF THE EARTH.”

 Who or what is this mystery that is written in all capital letters in many English Bibles?
 Does God’s Word reveal the answer?

 The Greek word mysterion denotes “a divine mystery or allegory that is now revealed” (The Expositor’s Bible Commentary, Vol. 12, p.
 556).
 The passage in Revelation 17 is thus a revealing of the mystery about an end-time entity that is also referred to elsewhere in the book of Revelation as “great Babylon” (16:19) and “Babylon the great” (18:2).

 This article will explore the following about MYSTERY, BABYLON THE GREAT: